RU09342/lab-3-interrupts-and-timers-szymczaks0/TIMER A Blink/README.md

       rollover2++;
 //...
 ```
 32 and 9 were arbitrary numbers that showcase that the LEDs can toggle at rates that aren't even multiples of each other.
 Furthermore, it can be noted that 32 and 9 could be replaced with variables that change with button presses.
-This exact functionality is implemented for the button delay portion of this lab.
+This exact functionality is implemented for the button delay portion of lab 4.